Safe and efficient offshore wind installations

 Reducing risk in piling operations

-Sudden free fall of the piles during pile hammering due to layering in the soil, so called pile runs, is an increasing concern in the industry.
+Sudden free fall of the piles during pile hammering due to layering in the soil, so called pile runs / pile drops, is an increasing concern in the industry.
 The snap loads following pile runs can be very high, exposing both personnel and equipment to high risk.

-In cooperation with key players in the industry, Cranemaster has developed special shock absorbers that will reduce the snap loads to an acceptable level.
-As a result, risk is reduced, and expensive interruptions in the piling process can be avoided.
+In cooperation with key players in the industry, Cranemaster has developed special shock absorbers that will reduce the snap loads to acceptable levels.
+As a result, risk is reduced, and expensive interruptions in the piling process avoided.

 Pile run with and without Cranemaster®